osresearch/ncube/instructions.md

 Flags:
   * no changes

-Description:
-The address specifier of the source operand is evaluated and stored at the destination location.
-If the addressing mode of the source is Literal, Immediate or Register Direct the PC is first added to the source value.
-The value of PC used is that at the beginning of the instruction.
-If the source addressing mode is Stack mode then the contents of the Stack Pointer are moved to the destination.

 Exceptions:
   * Illegal Address

 #### MUL - MULTIPLY
+The source and destination are multiplied and the result is stored at the address of the destination.
+Integer overflow occurs when the high order half of the product is not the sign extension of the low order half.
+This is true even when the operands are bytes or halfwords in registers.

 Opcodes:
 ```
   80     MULB       MULtiply Byte